Find a Qualified Attorney Near You

 In June 2011, the Beason-Hammon Alabama Taxpayer and Citizen Protection Act became law.
 Under it, businesses seeking Alabama State grants needed to verify the legal status of everyone they hired.
 They could not knowingly hire immigrants without proper documentation.

-Also known as House Bill (H.B.)
-56, the law had a variety of provisions that much of the public considered controversial.
-For example, it granted police powers many construed as civil rights violations.
+House Bill (H.B.)
+56 contained a variety of provisions that many in the public considered controversial.
+For example, it granted police powers that many construed as civil rights violations.
 Opponents claimed it gave police abusive authority for immigration enforcement and posed a threat to Latino communities in the state.
-But, the legislators who sponsored the bill felt it was necessary for public safety.
+But the legislators who sponsored the bill felt it was necessary for public safety.

-Like Arizona's SB1070, H.B.
-56 required arresting officers to make "reasonable" efforts to learn arrestees' immigration statuses.
+Like Arizona’s SB 1070, H.B.
+56 required arresting officers to make “reasonable” efforts to determine the immigration status of arrestees.
 The bill also barred people without proper documentation from getting public benefits at the state or local levels.
 It prevented immigrants living here illegally from enrolling in public schools in the state.
 It also barred them from eligibility for state-funded financial aid.

 But in August 2011, the Department of Justice (DOJ) filed a lawsuit against the State of Alabama in federal court, arguing that “H.B.
 56 further criminalizes mere unlawful presence.”